ayoubslama123/Kade-Engine-1.5.4-Tutorials/1- Adding Week/AddingWeek.md

 ['Senpai', 'Roses', 'Thorns']
 ```

-And Type After It This (remove " song " name by your songs names)
+And Type After It This (remove " song " name by your songs names) (MAKE SURE YOU PUT , BEFORE THE CODE)

 ```haxe
 	['song', 'song', 'song']